Our Staff

 Read More

-Oakley, our school dog, is a fun-loving German shepherd and is pleased to be a member of the Ignite Achievement Academy staff.
+Oakley, our school therapy dog, is a fun-loving German shepherd and is pleased to be a member of the Ignite Achievement Academy staff.
 Oakley loves to play catch with tennis balls and eat sardines with peanut butter.

 As Head of Canine Development at Ignite Achievement Academy, Oakley’s duties include following the teachers’ and students’ directions, such as “sit,” “stay,” and “no barking during class.”
 Her duties also include spending personal time with individual students and listening to them with unconditional love and acceptance.
 One day, she hopes to develop a dog sensitivity program for the staff and catch Frisbees®.